BCarnaval/dvmc-impurity-solver/doc/INSTALL_DEPENDENCIES.md

 cd ./qcm_wed && git checkout 97610a0128e015fbbfbfa2f6de2aa1c6096c8f6b
 ```

+Note that many versions after this specific commit will also work, but we are sure that it is compatible with this commit number.
 Next, you need to compile the library.
 Conventionally, with `CMake`, you proceed in a `build` directory:

 ```shell
 mkdir build && cd build